-It’s that time of year when high performers like you are making tough decisions on how best to move forward in the new year.
+It’s that time of year when high performers like you are making decisions on how best to move forward in the new year.

 Maybe you’re exploring a new role, a different company or going back to school.
 Perhaps you’re wanting to play bigger than ever and are deciding between two to three actions to take.